Our Services

 Helpful Resources

-Acute inflammation in the throat and esophagus after eating can narrow your swallowing passages or make tissues hypersensitive, causing food to feel stuck or trigger a burning sensation.
-Common culprits include acid reflux, food allergies, infections, medications that irritate the esophagus, and mechanical trauma.
+Throat and esophageal inflammation after eating can narrow swallowing passages or make tissues hypersensitive, causing food to feel stuck or produce a burning sensation.
+Common causes include acid reflux, food allergies, infections, esophagus-irritating medications, and mechanical trauma from sharp or poorly chewed foods.

-See below for complete details on causes, management strategies, and when to seek medical help that you won’t want to miss.
+Below, you'll find complete details on causes, management strategies, and when to seek medical help.

 Difficulty swallowing after food (postprandial dysphagia) can be unsettling.
 You might feel like a bite of chicken or a sip of soup is stuck in your throat, or you may experience a burning sensation as you try to gulp down a drink.
 While occasional discomfort is common, understanding the role of acute inflammation—and knowing when to seek help—can provide clarity and relief.